DRAFT - Stop Sucking at Async and Threading

 1.7.2 Synchronous vs Asynchronous Example

-With an example synchronous chatroom, a simple implementation might be to check for messages from other users, and then after receiving one or more messages from other users the implementation would allow the user to send a message.
-However, since this is synchronous, the program will block until one or more other users send one or more messages, which means that the user can't send any messages until they receive a message from someone else first.
-Now, let's say the user finally receives a message and gets unblocked, now it's the user's turn to send a message.
-The program will now block on the user sending a message, which means that the program would be unable to receive new messages until the user sends a message.
+With an example synchronous chatroom, a simple implementation might be to check for messages from other users, and then after receiving one or more messages from other users the execution pass can continue moving through the program and now the user is able to send a message.
+However, since this is a synchronous program, the program will now block until the user sends a message, which means that the user can't recieve any new messages until they send a message.

 It's not hard to tell that this design sucks.